Welcome to Utica College.

 Q. Can I get on the Internet from my residence hall?

 A. All residence halls have access to the Internet via UC's wired ethernet network.
-Additionally wireless Internet is available for most devices.
-View the ResNet page for complete information concerning Internet in the residence halls.
+Additionally wireless Internet is available for most devices in most rooms.
+View our Supported and Not Supported devices page.

 Q. What do I need to connect my computer to the Internet in the residence halls?

 A. To connect you must have a computer with an ethernet card installed and your own ethernet cable, or a computer with an 802.11g, or 802.11n wireless card.
-More information is available on the ResNet "What Do I Need" page.
+More information is available on the ResNet "What Do I Need" page and Supported Devices page.

 Q. Can I bring my own Wireless or networking equipment?